top of page

 My poetry writing style is simple, raw, and understandable.
 If you like Running Upon the Wires by Kae Tempest, you might like my poetry.

-You can buy The Orange and Pink Sunset as an ebook or paperback from Amazon or my store.
+You can buy The Orange and Pink Sunset as an ebook or paperback from Amazon.

 Content warnings: familial homophobia, religious homophobia, adult language, mild violence/gore, sensual content.